List of Tension Member’s Posts-part 3.

 A Solved problem 5-7.

-This is the 19th post of the Tension Member’s Posts which includes a Solved problem 5-7 for block shear. from Prof. Alan Williams’s book.
+This is the 19th post including a Solved problem 5-7 for block shear from Prof. Alan Williams’s book.

 This is the link to post 14: Solved problem 5-7 for block shear.